 I love attending cookie exchanges.
 They are fun way to knock out your Christmas baking too!
-I have attended several and helped organize too and I wanted to share some tips with you.
+I have attended several in the past and helped organize many too!
+I wanted to share some cooking exchange tips with you.
 After you exchange cookies you could consider boxing them with a pretty ribbon and giving them as gifts.
+A great idea is this DIY Cookie Gift.

 - Ask your guests to sign up for their cookies in advance so that you don’t have repeat cookies at the exchange.